 Supplements may deliver selenium in several forms, including sodium selenite and sodium selenate.
 But more forms of selenium are found naturally in food, according to the Linus Pauling Institute at Oregon State University.

-The human body only needs a trace amount of selenium, so it is possible to overdose with selenium supplements.
+"People can overdose on selenium supplements," Neabore said.
 In 2008, a liquid dietary supplement that was 200 times more concentrated than advertised led to selenium poisoning in more than 200 people in 10 states.
 The most common effects were diarrhea, fatigue, hair loss, joint pail, brittle nails and nausea.
 A third of the people affected continued to experience symptoms 90 days after taking the mislabeled supplements.

 Taking too much selenium over time can lead to selenosis, which can cause hair loss, nail loss, nausea, irritability, fatigue and some nerve damage.
 Other symptoms of chronic selenium overdose are a metallic taste in the mouth, and a garlic scent on the breath.
 A selenium overdose can cause skin lesions and nervous system abnormalities.
 In severe cases, selenium toxicity can cause tremors, kidney failure, cardiac failure, respiratory distress or even death.
 Luckily, selenosis is rare in the United States.